I Have a Work-Related Injury: What are My Employer's Responsibilities?

-However, some types of workers, including independent contractors and railroad workers, are not covered by these workers' compensation laws.
+However, some types of workers, including independent contractors and railroad workers, aren't covered by these workers' compensation laws.
 Also, in some rare instances, employees may sue employers in court for injuries resulting from willful violations of safety regulations.
 Examples would include extreme cases of negligence; a failure to carry the required amount of workers' compensation insurance; and other limited cases.

 Is Your Injury Work-Related?